repobyprikshit001/7-days-at-LU/README.md

 # 7-days-at-LU
- Alll work that I did at LU
+ All the work that I did at LU